Lapita culture: Origin

 The Lapita complex is part of the eastern migration branch of the Austronesian expansion, which started from Taiwan between about 5,000 and 6,000 years ago.
-Some of the emigrants reached Melanesia.
+Some of the emigrants reached Melanesia and were distant descendants of much earlier migrations into the super-continent of Sahul.
 There are different theories about the route they took to get there.
 They may have gone through the Marianas Islands, or through the Philippines, or both.
 The strongest support for the theory that the original people of the Lapita culture were Austronesian is linguistic evidence showing very considerable lexical continuity between Proto-Malayo-Polynesian (presumably spoken in the Philippines) and Proto-Oceanic (presumably spoken by the Lapita people).
 In addition, the patterns of linguistic continuity correspond to patterns of similarity in material culture.

 In 2011, Peter Bellwood proposed that the initial movement of Malayo-Polynesian speakers into Oceania was from the northern Philippines eastward into the Mariana Islands, then southward into the Bismarcks.
 An older proposal was that Lapita settlers first arrived in Melanesia via eastern Indonesia.
-Bellwood’s proposal included the possibility that both migration patterns happened, with different migrants taking different routes.
-Bellwood’s proposal is supported by the pottery evidence: Lapita pottery is more similar to pottery recovered from the Philippines (at the Nagsabaran archaeological site on Luzon Island) than it is to pottery discovered anywhere else.
+Bellwood's proposal included the possibility that both migration patterns happened, with different migrants taking different routes.
+Bellwood's proposal is supported by the pottery evidence: Lapita pottery is more similar to pottery recovered from the Philippines (at the Nagsabaran archaeological site on Luzon Island) than it is to pottery discovered anywhere else.
 Other evidence suggests that the Luzon area may have been the original homeland of the stamped pottery tradition that is carried forward in Lapita culture.

 Archaeological evidence also broadly supports the theory that the people of the Lapita culture are of Austronesian origin.
 On the Bismarck Archipelago, around 3,500 years ago, the Lapita complex appears suddenly, as a fully-developed archaeological horizon with associated highly developed technological assemblages.
 No evidence has been found on the archipelago of settlements in earlier developmental stages.
 This suggests that the Lapita culture was brought in by a migrating population, and did not – as had been proposed in the 1980s and 1990s by scholars like Jim Allen and J. Peter White – evolve locally.